idirlab/sockg-dashboard/README.md

 ## Usage

-After the Docker build process completes and containers are running:
+If built locally, After the Docker build process completes and containers are running:

 1. Open your web browser and go to `http://localhost:8501`
 2. You will see the SOCKG Dashboard web interface.

 Note: The application runs on port 8501 by default.
 Ensure this port is not in use by other applications on your system.
 Below is the example run of the app.

+The dashboard is also available online at `https://sockgdashboard.streamlit.app/`

 ![Watch the Gif](./sockg_dashboard_demo.gif)
 ## Directory Structure